cms-jet/JMEDAS/_extras/guide.md

 follows that paradigm.
 In the current version of this notes, the c++ and python files are there for students to look at them if needed.
 They are not used in the context of the class.

+## Old google slides

+To see the shared google slides with all the content you can save a copy here: [https://docs.google.com/presentation/d/1TKgKRX_BV885NoKyxCdbFZKEjYn_IG5TDsZp9IYgPQk/edit](https://docs.google.com/presentation/d/1TKgKRX_BV885NoKyxCdbFZKEjYn_IG5TDsZp9IYgPQk/edit)

 {% include links.md %}